-I am a multi-disciplinary photographer and visual artist whose methodologies are rooted in walking and the exploration of rural and urban landscapes, the exploration of urban edge lands and postindustrial ruins, the relationships between land ownership and access, between land and identity.
+I am a multi-media visual artist who uses photography, collage, video, pastels and paint.
+Much of my work and its methodologies are rooted in the act of walking, in particular the exploration of rural and urban landscapes, edge-lands, ruins, and the relationships between land and ownership, access and identity.

-My walking is present in my social activism and the creation of documentary projects of local and national concern, the politics of austerity, social justice and human rights, the environment and climate change.
-My walking influences my fine art photography of natural history, flora and fauna, images constructed from everyday readymade and recycled organic materials, reflections in water and glass.
+My walking is reflected also in my social activism, the creation of documentary projects of local and national concern, the politics of austerity, social justice and human rights, the environment and climate destruction.
+My walking influences my fine art photography of natural history, flora and fauna, works constructed from readymade and recycled organic materials, and reflections in water and glass.
 I also create collage and sculpture from recycled materials, and create image with text for socio political comment, irony and humour.

-My art represents my ideology, my environmental activism and desire to create a sustainable, low carbon lifestyle and artistic practice.
-I am a vegan, I purposefully don’t drive, choosing instead to walk, cycle and use public transport.
-I limit my flying to one trip per year, I use paperless bills, I grow my own food, compost my kitchen waste, I also repair and where possible recycle goods and materials.
+My art represents my ideology, my environmental activism and my desire to create a sustainable, low carbon lifestyle and artistic practice.
+I am a vegan.
+I purposefully don’t drive, choosing instead to walk, cycle and use public transport.
+I limit my flying to one trip per year.
+I use paperless bills.
+I also manage an allotment and grow some of my own food, compost my kitchen waste, and where possible recycle goods and materials.

 I would under no circumstances accept funding or promotion from any source involved with the extraction of fossil fuels.